2019 Asian Championship Tournament

 - There are as many questions read as can fit into two 10-minute halves, up to a maximum of 24 tossup-bonus cycles per game.

-NAQT sells practice questions for teams that would like to prepare more fully for the event.
+NAQT sells practice material for teams that would like to prepare more fully for the event.
 These are tournament questions from previous years, so they are identical in structure and format (but different in content) than the questions that will be asked at this tournament.
 The most similar questions are the ones named “Invitational Series #xxx.”
 All of these questions are written for an American audience, though, so they will have more American and less Asian content than the questions at this tournament.

 Teams may also be interested in frequency lists and Power Up study guides or free You Gotta Know articles that give brief overviews of topics that come up very frequently (e.g. “You Gotta Know these ancient empires”).